itmat/rum/creating_indexes.md

 These instructions have three parts:

-* Your organism is available on the ucsc genome browser
+1. Your organism is available on the ucsc genome browser

-* Your organism is available on the ensembl website
+2. Your organism is available on the ensembl website

-* Your organism is not on either ucsc or ensembl but you have genome sequence and optionally gene or transcript models.
+3. Your organism is not on either ucsc or ensembl but you have genome sequence and optionally gene or transcript models.

-Prerequisites: You need bowtie installed on your system, including bowtie-build which should come with the default installation.
+**Prerequisites** You need bowtie installed on your system, including bowtie-build which should come with the default installation.
 The bowtie-build executable must be in the system path.
 If that's not possible then you can edit the perl scripts where bowtie-build is